jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

 ``logdata sync`` sets the quality of synchronisation used by :doc:`../api/pywws.LogData`.
 Set it to 0 for fast & inaccurate or 1 for slower but precise.

 ``rain day threshold`` is the amount of rain (in mm) that has to fall in one day for it to qualify as a rainy day in the monthly summary data.
+You must update all your stored data by running :py:mod:`pywws.Reprocess` after you change this value.

 .. versionadded:: 13.09_r1057
    ``asynchrouous`` controls the use of a separate upload thread in :py:mod:`pywws.LiveLog`.